-Design and Technology is a subject where our pupils are involved in designing and making things from moon buggies to pizza.
-Children are taught to use tools correctly and safely, even our reception class has a wood working bench!
+Design and Technology is a subject where our pupils are involved in designing, researching, making and evaluating a range of everyday objects from catapults to pizza!
+Children learn about food, textiles, construction and technological developments.
+Children are taught to use tools correctly and safely.

-In Art children have opportunities to draw, paint, print, make collages, use fabrics and threads and use clay.
+In Art children learn about the work of artists, architects and designers as a starting point to developing their own ideas.
+Children develop skills in drawing, painting, printing, using mixed media and creating sculpture.
 They are taught the skills and techniques and then given the opportunity to practise them to produce individual and group pieces of work.
 Children are encouraged to critically evaluate their own work and that of others in order to learn from their experiences.
 We are very proud of our art work at Penponds and regularly present our efforts to the local community at celebrations such as Trevithick Day.

 Computers and other IT can help pupils make accelerated progress.
 We support pupils to develop their skills such as researching, typing, editing and art skills.
 Then we use those skills in cross-curricular work.
-When Computer programming we use various resources such as Scratch and Twinkl coding.
+When Computer programming we use various resources recommended by Teach Computing.

 At Penponds we believe that all children are entitled to a broad, balanced and relevant curriculum through which we support children with additional needs.
 All children are encouraged to achieve their full potential and to be included in the social and academic life of the school.
 We aim to provide educational experiences that take into account the individual needs of children, appropriate to their level of ability.
-Special Educational Needs (SEN) at Penponds we have developed a programme of early intervention in order to identify pupils who have special educational needs.
-This process is co-ordinated by Miss Berry, who is supported in her work by outside agencies, which provide specialist advice.
+We have developed a programme of early intervention in order to identify pupils who have special educational needs.
+The school is supported in this work by a variety of outside agencies, which provide specialist advice.

 Our curriculum impact – How well are our pupils learning the content within our curriculum?